abdallahelsobky/DWH_SSIS/README.md

 # 🏦 Banking Data Warehouse & ETL Project

-An end-to-end Banking Data Warehouse project built using **SQL Server** and **SQL Server Integration Services (SSIS)** as part of my Data Engineering learning journey.
+An end-to-end **Banking Data Warehouse** project built using **SQL Server** and **SQL Server Integration Services (SSIS)** as part of my **Data Engineering learning journey**.

 ---

 ## 📌 Project Overview

-This project demonstrates how to design and implement a complete ETL pipeline that extracts banking data from an OLTP database, transforms it, and loads it into a Star Schema Data Warehouse for reporting and analytics.
+This project demonstrates how to design and implement a complete ETL pipeline that extracts banking data from an OLTP database, transforms it, and loads it into a **Star Schema Data Warehouse** for reporting and analytics.

 ---

 ## 🚀 Features

-- Star Schema Design
+- ⭐ Star Schema Design
-- ETL Pipeline using SSIS
+- 🔄 ETL Pipeline using SSIS
-- Slowly Changing Dimension (SCD Type 2)
+- 📈 Slowly Changing Dimension (SCD Type 2)
-- Incremental Load
+- ⚡ Incremental Load
-- Master Package
+- 📦 Master Package
-- Date Dimension
+- 📅 Date Dimension
-- Lookup Transformations
+- 🔍 Lookup Transformations
-- Data Validation
+- ✅ Data Validation

 ---